brege/brege.org/content/post/email-analysis/index.md

  - "/sanoma"
 cover:
   image: 'cover.svg'
-  caption: 'concentric elliptic anuluses with and email icon in the center'
+  caption: 'concentric elliptic annuli with an email icon in the center'
 math: false
 ShowToc: false
 TocOpen: false
 ---

-I'm not intentionally a data hoarder, I've just not been an effective nor aggressive email deleter or filterer.
+I'm not intentionally a data hoarder.
+I just haven't been an effective or aggressive email deleter or filter user.
 This has changed some in recent years, as the techniques for spam emails have evolved to covertly trojan "survey" subterfuge into my mailbox.

 ## I have survey fatigue

 Surveys are marketing emails.
 I can't believe I used to take the time to respond to some of them.
 An analysis on my email history has shown that my hunch on survey spam is correct.
-Around 2023, I began marking all surveys as spam, and I've got the data to prove just how rampant companies have used surveys to get to get their brand in your inbox.
+Around 2023, I began marking all surveys as spam, and I've got the data to prove just how rampant companies have used surveys to get their brand in your inbox.

 ## Emails that matter

-My main driving goal for exploring my emails in depth was in wanting to build a predictor of whether an email sent to me had any **future usefulness**.
+My main goal in exploring my emails in-depth was to build a predictor of whether an email had any **future usefulness**.

 Mail from friends and family, correspondence with students, receipts and financial records, etc. fit the **binary of keep**.
-After I manually processed this massive backlog of email (with great help of Thunderbird's filters) what I found I discarded the most, besides spam, were surveys, newsletters, and other mass-mailers.
+After I manually processed this massive backlog of email (with great help of Thunderbird's filters), what I found I discarded most, besides spam, were surveys, newsletters, and other mass mailers.

 What I found, qualitatively, was: